nf-core/atacseq/docs/usage.md

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

 ## Main arguments

 ### `-profile`
 Use this parameter to choose a configuration profile.
-Profiles can give configuration presets for different compute environments.
+Profiles can give configuration pre-sets for different compute environments.
 Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

 * `awsbatch`
-  * A generic configuration profile to be used with AWS Batch
+  * A generic configuration profile to be used with AWS Batch.
 * `conda`
   * A generic configuration profile to be used with [conda](https://conda.io/docs/)
   * Pulls most software from [Bioconda](https://bioconda.github.io/)